Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 If this procedure does not work, please consult the Technical Support Desk.

 The app has a different sign-in procedure than that of the browser.
-Please refer to the Zoom sign-in procedure page for more information (please note that you cannot sign in with more than one PCs/tablets/smartphones at the same time; however, you can sign in with one PC, one tablet, and one smartphone simultaneously).
+Please refer to the Zoom sign-in procedure page for more information.

 Creating a Meeting Room